 Afternoon Tea in the Terrace Pavilion

-My tour of the Houses of Parliament was rounded off with a spot of afternoon tea overlooking the Thames.
-We were asked to wait a few minutes after the tour and then escorted to our table in the all-weather conservatory, called the Terrace Pavilion.
+My tour was rounded off with a spot of afternoon tea at the Houses of Parliament, in the Terrace Pavilion which overlooks the Thames.
+We were asked to wait a few minutes after the tour and then escorted to our table in the all-weather conservatory.

 We kicked off afternoon tea with a selection of cold sandwiches including salt beef and salmon gravadlax.
 There were vegetarian options as well.